symfony/symfony-docs/reference/constraints/File.rst

 **type**: ``string`` **default**: ``This filename does not match the expected charset.``

-The message that will be shown if the value is not using the given `filenameCharsetMessage`_.
+The message that will be shown if the value is not using the given `filenameCharset`_.

 You can use the following parameters in this message: